Ravieroy/knowledge-vault/docs/Misc/Forking this vault.md

 ```
 Then you will get a prompt in your terminal saying your website is hosted at `127.0.0.1:8000/` or something like this.
 You can open this link in your browser and your website will be visible there.
 You can see the changes to your website quickly here.

+**Customizing your website**

+For this, we will edit the `mkdocs.yml` file.
+Since we will be making changes a lot, start the local build of your website and then make the changes.
+Saving the changes will build your website in a couple of seconds.
+Finally, when you are satisfied, you can push the changes to GitHub.
+Most of the fields are self-explanatory, and hence I will explain only a few of them.

+The section on `features` is the one you can play with while building locally.
+Uncomment the features you want to see or remove.
+For example, `navigation.tabs` will create a tabbed layout like a browser.
+If you do not like it, just comment it out.
+The section on `palette` can also be configured to change the look of the website.
+You can change the colors for light/dark mode here by changing the `primary` and `accent` subsections.
+The features of Markdown like highlighting using (=), underlining using a caret(^) is set up in `markdown_extensions` section.
+Finally, the last section on `extra` can be used to set up social media links.
+You should definitely edit this part.

+!!! tip
+	You should definitely checkout [Getting started - Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/) for features and stuffs.